-10 new applications are to ship in future versions of Chrome OS by default.
+10 new default applications will ship in future versions of Chrome OS.

 Google hope that adding the apps will make Chrome OS easier to use ‘out of the box’.